Monday, 2 March 2020

 There are also many who go wrong by using denominational traditions to filter out biblical teaching.

-No two denominations of the church agree on everything of importance as regards Christian doctrine and practice.
+No two denominations of the church agree on everything as regards Christian doctrine and practice.
 I would suggest that anyone who thinks there is a denomination that has got it all right is being very naive.
 Instead, each denomination has strengths and weaknesses when compared to others.

 That is not to say that overall no denomination is better than any other.
 Some are much more in line with the will of God than others are.
-But the idea that any denomination avoids all significant mistakes is very unrealistic.
+But the idea that any denomination avoids all mistakes is very unrealistic.

 There are, sadly, many Christians who never stop to question the beliefs of their denomination.
 Instead of using the Bible as a filter to hold denominational ideas up to scrutiny, they do the opposite.
 Parts of Scripture that contradict, or at least fit awkwardly with, the views of a certain denomination are often just brushed aside.